Cut Resistance For The Workforce

 In 2013 Dymacut5® was born.
 Using the same Cut Level 5 technology as used in the Dymatex5® fabric, additional fibres such as Lycra were introduced to produce the lightest, thinnest and most flexible of materials, capable of producing a level of cut resistance 6 times higher than that specified in the EN388 Cut Level 5 index.
 This product was introduced predominantly for the glass and steel industries, but also provided superior protection for a variety of high-risk applications.

 Flexion Global continues to innovate, and as the manufacturer with its own wholly-owned facility in Portugal is equipped to maintain its position in the forefront of cut resistance.
-The market for work gloves, cut 5 gloves, cut 3 gloves and safety gloves, in general, continues to evolve as health and safety becomes more and more important in industry.
+The market for work gloves, Level C protection, cut 5 gloves, cut 3 gloves and safety gloves, in general, continues to evolve as health and safety becomes more and more important in industry.